BNLNPPS/eic-opticks/README.md

 ### Example 3: GPUPhotonSource (G4 + GPU Validation)

-`GPUPhotonSource` generates optical photons from a configurable torch source and runs both Geant4 and Opticks GPU simulation in parallel on the same input photons.
+`GPUPhotonSource` generates optical photons from a configurable torch source and runs both Geant4 and eic-opticks GPU simulation in parallel on the same input photons.
 This enables direct comparison of hit counts and positions between the two engines.

 Both engines detect photons using the same mechanism: border surface physics.
-On the G4 side the `SteppingAction` records a hit when `G4OpBoundaryProcess` reports Detection at the optical surface, matching how Opticks detects photons on the GPU.
+On the G4 side the `SteppingAction` records a hit when `G4OpBoundaryProcess` reports Detection at the optical surface, matching how eic-opticks detects photons on the GPU.

 | Argument | Description | Default |
 |----------|-------------|---------|